The Works of Stephen Crane, Volume I, Bowery Tales

 But the goal was not irony.
 If one can disentangle the stunning, somehow disembodied detail from what functions as Crane’s plot, one realizes that the salient note was struck well before the finish, when the girl cries out.
 It was a cry not for audience entertainment.
 “The loungers, many of them, underwent a spasmodic movement as if they had been knifed.”
 In fact, “whether innocent or guilty, the girl’s scream described such a profound depth of woe, it was so graphic of grief, that it slit with a dagger’s sweep the curtain of the commonplace….”
 Its tone was so “universal” of mind “that a man heard expressed some far off midnight terror of his own thoughts.”

 According to Crane, his second novel, The Red Badge of Courage, was intended to be a portrayal of fear.
 But when one looks back over the stories, war memoirs, poems, that seems only part of his aim.
-Getting clear of mundane appearances, false, dishonest, or pious, or ripping aside the “curtain of the commonplace” (there are the abrupt reverse integers in the poems in War Is Kind) represented for Crane not just occasional moments but the psychological condition under which he lived and wrote.
+Getting clear of mundane appearances, false, dishonest, or pious, or ripping aside the “curtain of the commonplace” (there are the abrupt reverse integers in the poems in War Is Kind)1 represented for Crane not just occasional moments but the psychological condition under which he lived and wrote.
 The inference is acceptably modern.
 The timing of the University of Virginia’s publication of The Works of Stephen Crane (currently being issued, a long series with more to come, which is to include every known piece of his creative writing and journalism), its dizzying appropriateness to the hour, will not, one imagines, be immediately recognized.
-The fact that 1971 was the centennial year of Crane’s birth may well be passed over …
+The fact that 1971 was the centennial year of Crane’s birth may well be passed over in a cloud of…

 This article is available to online subscribers only.